kirull1/videocloud/memory-bank/activeContext.md

    - Fixed build process to generate static files without TypeScript type checking
    - Updated package.json scripts to use npm instead of pnpm for the missing service
    - Moved styles to a separate CSS file for better organization
+   - Created Header component with responsive design that stretches to 100% width
+   - Implemented Search feature component with proper structure and tests
+   - Implemented Auth feature component with proper structure and tests
+   - Configured Storybook to properly display full-width components
+   - Implemented strict no-comments policy for all code files
+   - Created VideoPlayer component with HTML5 video element and preparation for video.js integration
+   - Implemented responsive design for the video player with proper aspect ratio
+   - Added support for common video player features (controls, autoplay, loop, etc.)
+   - Prepared event handling for video playback events (play, pause, timeupdate, etc.)
+   - Created VideoCard component for displaying video previews in lists and grids
+   - Implemented responsive design for video cards with thumbnail, title, and metadata
+   - Added support for channel information, view counts, and upload dates
+   - Included visual indicators for new and watched videos
+   - Created VideoGrid widget for organizing multiple VideoCard components
+   - Implemented responsive grid layout with configurable columns for different screen sizes
+   - Added loading state with skeleton placeholders
+   - Included empty state with customizable message

 1. **Project Repository Structure**